tlanettepollard/Scoot-Multipage-Website-TLP/codenotes.md

 ### 09/03/2022

 Hi.
 I was researching a way to do this offcanvas navigation.
 I finally decided to go with Bootstrap for this project.
 So, starting over again.

+### 09/11/2022

+Hi.
+I need to realize that I need to use more of the features of Bootstrap.
+I'm not taking advantage of it's features.

 ---